cityofaustin/Residential-Permitting/_projects/deck/consult.md

 ---

-## How can you get a Free In-Person Consultation?
+## How can you get a free in-person consultation?

-All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.
+All consultations take place at [Residential Plan Review](/contact/#residential-plan-review) at One Texas Center.

 There are two ways to sign up for your free 20 minute in-person consultation: